-The Colony Hill Historic District is listed on the DC Inventory of Historic Sites and in the National Register of Historic Places.
+Colony Hill is proposed for designation as an historic district to be listed on the DC Inventory of Historic Sites and in the National Register of Historic Places.
 In an historic district, work requiring a D.C. building permit, such as exterior alterations, new construction, demolition, and subdivisions, is subject to a design review process under the D.C. historic preservation law.
 The purpose of the law is to ensure that such work preserves important character-defining features of historic properties and is compatible with the character of the historic district.